I work with high-achieving and creative people, busy professionals who bring a variety of difficulties and anxieties.

 This can come as an unpleasant reality that can seem absurd in the high-pressure world of, for example, a senior professional.

-Why can't I make an appointment when I like, may be when I'm feeling a bit low?
-Because the meaning of psychotherapy is not to gratify immediate needs; it is to build a context in which needs can be examined and thought about.
+Psychotherapy is not designed to gratify immediate needs; it is to build a context in which needs can be examined and thought about.

 The work of psychotherapy is exploratory, creative and enlightening without being ‘directive’.
 It aims to shed light on patterns of relating, making links to past experiences, and disentangling the underlying complexities within the context of external reality.
 It aims to provide insight and understanding by getting to 'the heart of the matter'.